-LS 30C - This submersible pump lift station was in excellent condition overall.
+LS 45E - This submersible pump lift station was in overall good condition.
 At the time of inspection, no pump issues were reported.
-The wet well and valve vault were in excellent condition.
-The piping and valves were in excellent condition.
-Valve vault had no water present at the time of inspection.
-The wet well and associated piping were in excellent condition.
-The electrical panel and water service were in excellent condition.
-The station underwent rehabilitation in 2023.

-LS 30E1 - This submersible pump lift station was in overall fair condition.
-At the time of inspection, no pump issues were reported.
-The wet well and valve vault were in fair condition.
-The piping and valves had major rust and were in fair condition.
-Valve vault had no water present at the time of inspection.
-The liner of the wet well requires rehabilitation.
+The wet well and valve vault were in good condition.
+The piping and valves had minor rust but were in good condition.
+There was no water present at the time inside the valve vault, the vault has drainage into the wet well.
 Some minor rust was observed on pipes in the wet well.
 Coating on all piping requires rehabilitation.
-The concrete pad is in poor condition, with multiple cracks on the concrete pad.
-The electrical panel was in fair condition.
+The electrical panel was in good condition although it is an older electrical panel.
 The water service was in good condition.
-The station is on the list for future rehabilitation.
+This station does not have a perimeter fence.

+LS 51A2 - This submersible pump lift station was in overall good condition.
+At the time of the inspection, no pump issues were reported.
+The piping and valves had minor rust but were in good condition.
+There was no water present at the time inside the valve vault, the vault has drainage into the wet well.
+Some minor rust was observed on pipes in the wet well.
+Coating on all piping requires rehabilitation.
+The electrical panel was in good condition, although it is over 20 years since the last electrical rehab.
+The water service was overall in good condition with a leak that needs to be addressed.
+The perimeter fence was in good condition.

-LS 31D - This submersible pump lift station was in excellent condition overall.
+LS 51B - This submersible pump lift station was in overall good condition.
 At the time of inspection, no pump issues were reported.
-The wet well and valve vault were in excellent condition.
-The piping and valves were in excellent condition.
-Valve vault had no water present at the time of inspection.
-The wet well and associated piping were in excellent condition.
-The electrical panel and water service were in excellent condition.
-The station underwent rehabilitation in 2022.
+The wet well and valve vault were in good condition.
+The piping and valves had minor rust but were in good condition.
+There was no water present at the time inside the valve vault, the vault has a dirt bottom instead of a concrete bottom.
+Some minor rust was observed on pipes in the wet well.
+Coating on all piping requires rehabilitation.
+The electrical panel was in excellent condition, it was rehabilitated five years prior.
+The water service was in good condition, currently it is located next to a tree and could potentially have issues in the future due to proximity to the tree.
+This station does not have a perimeter fence.

-LS 50S - This submersible pump lift station was in good overall condition.
+LS 51J - This submersible pump lift station was in overall good condition.
 At the time of inspection, no pump issues were reported.
 The wet well and valve vault were in good condition.
 The piping and valves had minor rust but were in good condition.
-Valve vault had some water present at the time of inspection due to rain.
-The liner of the wet well requires rehabilitation.
+There was no water present at the time inside the valve vault, the vault has drainage into the wet well.
 Some minor rust was observed on pipes in the wet well.
 Coating on all piping requires rehabilitation.
 The electrical panel was in good condition.
 The water service was in good condition.
+This station has an odor control valve that is in excellent condition.
+This station does not have a perimeter fence.